kkipngenokoech/100_days_of_code/DJANGO/hellomultiverse/hello/README.md

 views determine what content is displayed whereas url configs determine where the contents are send **django request/response cycle*
 URL -> VIEW -> MODEL -> TEMPLATE
+## urls.py inside the app
+we need a urls.py file inside the app. this will help us in communicating with the urls.py file n th project level *N/B*: we had earlier said that urls.py tells django which page to build in response to django requests